With your help, we’ve influenced broadcasters.

 With your support, we pursued a number of important opportunities to influence the government to bring about change through 2015 and 2016, including a government review about on-demand subtitling, a Private Members’ Bill tabled by Lilian Greenwood MP and the passage of the Digital Economy Bill.
 Over 6,000 of you influenced parliament by writing to two consecutive Digital Ministers and your MP, which led to 70 MPs from across the political spectrum signing up to publically back Subtitle it.

 Well, we did it!
 In early 2017 the Digital Economy Bill was successfully amended to promise new powers to the regulator of TV, Ofcom, to set on-demand subtitle quotas for broadcasters.
+In April 2017 this bill became The Digital Economy Act.

 You won’t see the changes straight away, but rest assured we’ll be keeping a very close eye on progress.
 Here’s an outline of what we expect to happen now:

-Ofcom will carry out a consultation
+Ofcom are carrying out a consultation

 Ofcom will report back